DrewThomasson/ext-Reformatter-LLM/README.md

 # ext-Reformatter-LLM
-Reformat texts using LLM's and Ollama
+Reformat texts using LLM's and Ollama- (Will later change to use llama cpp pip instead to make it easier on everyone)

 # 📚 Text-Reformatter-LLM 📚